Map of Park Guell, Barcelona

 Gardens of Austria

-Formerly a plant nursery the area is called Garden of Austria because in 1977, Park Guell received a donation of trees from Austria.
+Formerly a plant nursery, the area is called Garden of Austria because in 1977, Park Guell received a donation of trees from Austria.
+It is also where you will find the Gaudí House museum, one of the first houses in the park.

 Nature Square

-Nature Square or the terrace area is where you need to head to capture an amazing view of Barcelona and a pretty sunset.
+Nature Square or the terrace area is where you need to head to capture an amazing view of Barcelona.
+This open-air space was once known as the Greek Theatre and was built to host live shows on-stage.

 The Porch of the Laundry

-This walkway features slanting columns that were designed to mimic ocean waves.
+Porch of the Laundry is a walkway featuring slanting columns that were designed to mimic ocean waves.
 This route runs through a pine forest and is one of the best examples of organic architecture that Gaudi specialised in.

 Visitor Tips

-• To make the most of your visit, head to the park during morning time to avoid the crowd.
-Plus, it starts getting super hot after 1 PM.
+• To make the most of your visit, head to the park in the morning to avoid crowds.
+It also starts getting super hot after 1 PM.

-• Approximaltely 95% of the park area is accessible free of charge, only the monumental zone isn't.
-For that, you can buy a ticket to access the monument area.
+• Approximately 95% of the park area is accessible free of charge, and for the monumental zone, you can buy tickets.

-• There are very few eateries inside the park, so it’s recommended you carry some snacks/beverages along.
+• There are very few eateries inside the park, so it’s recommended that you carry some snacks/beverages with you.

-• Exploring the entire park includes long walks and steep climbs so put on comfortable sneakers or footwear.
+• Exploring the entire park includes long walks and steep climbs so make sure to wear some comfortable sneakers or footwear.

-• The terrace is a great spot to capture sunset and take good photographs.
+• The terrace is a great spot to capture sunsets and take stunning photographs.

-• When there, definitely visit the Gaudí House Museum.
-Although it will cost you a few extra pounds, the tour to the house is worth it.
+• Do not miss out on the Gaudí House Museum.
+Although it will cost you a few extra pounds, as access is not included in entry tickets to Park Guell, the tour through the house is worth it.

-• If you’re planning to use public transport, it’s recommended you take the bus and not the train as it’s faster than walking uphill from the metro station.
+• If you’re planning to use public transport, it’s recommended that you take the bus and not the train, as it’s faster and easier than walking uphill from the metro station.

 Instant Confirmation